 The ticket price was 42,980 INR from Manila to Bangalore via Mumbai.

 What was your experience flying on the repatriation flight?
 How did you feel after landing in India?

 My flight was a repatriation flight arranged by the Indian government under Vande Bharat Mission from Manila, Philippines to Bangalore via Mumbai.

-Boarding the flight: We were only allowed to enter into the airport 3 hrs before the departure time.
+Boarding the flight: We were only allowed to enter the airport 3 hrs before the departure time.
 It was a long wait outside till then.
 A basic thermal scan was conducted at the entrance gate and that was all.

 We had to maintain social distancing while we checked in and our bags.

 Once we received our boarding passes, we were given packaged meals by the embassy staff.
 We could either eat before the immigration or eat after while we wait for the flight.

 They gave us masks before boarding and a pack of snacks while seated on the plane.
 The flight was full.
 There was no social distancing and no gap between seats.
 Many weren’t even wearing the plastic face shield that was given.
 We were asked to avoid using toilets on the flight if possible.

 Arriving in Mumbai: And finally, that feeling after we touched down on Indian grounds, I breathe a sigh of relief.
 There was a halt at Mumbai for about 1 hour and 15 mins.
 We were not allowed to get off the plane.
 We were instructed to be seated on the plane and they collected our boarding passes for the flight from Manila to Mumbai.